JetBrains/intellij-sdk-docs/topics/products/idea/spring_extension_point_list.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-48 Extension Points (EP) and 5 Listeners for Spring API
+47 Extension Points and 5 Listeners for Spring API

 <include src="extension_point_list.md" include-id="ep_list_legend"></include>